chetnashah/js-work/jsArrays.md

 ### unshift

-The `unshift()` method adds one or more elements to the beginning of an array and returns the new length of the array. mutates the array.
+The `unshift()` method adds one or more elements to the beginning of an array and returns the new length of the array. mutates the array i.e destructive

 `arr.unshift(element1[, ...[, elementN]])`: The new length property of the object upon which the method was called.